tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/Supplemental/Awesome_README_Guide.md

 Having a README file is crucial for any project in GitHub, GitLab, or any other version control platform.
 This guide is intended to help you on creating a fabulous README file for all the projects, class activities, and homework assignments that you will create in the Boot Camp as part of your public, professional portfolio.

-A good README file could be the difference between getting or not your next dream job, so be conscientious while writing your README files.
+A good README helps showcase your skills and abilities, so it is worth the time and effort to write a strong README.
+A well-written README could give you a competitive advantage and even help you land your dream job!

 ## The Anatomy of a README File

-There are several recommendations from industry and academia about what is the best structure for a README file; however, everyone agrees in a common rule, regardless the complexity of your project, you should always include a README file in the root folder of your repo.
+While there are many recommendations from industry and academia on what might be included in a README, everyone agrees that you always include a README of some kind in the root folder of your repo.
+Regardless of the project complexity, the README helps others understand what your repo is for and how they can use it.

-In all the repositories that you create in the Boot Camp, at least, you should include the following sections in the README file.
+In all the repositories that you create in the Boot Camp, at minimum, you should include the following sections in the README file.

 ```markdown
 # Project Title